Chris Ripley

 Christopher S. Ripley is a Canadian media executive.
 He is the President and CEO of Sinclair Broadcast Group.

 Background

-Chris Ripley has been the President and CEO of Sinclair Broadcast Group since January 2017 after serving as their Chief Financial Officer from April 2014 to January 2017.
-Ripley also serves as an Investor Director of hibu.
+Chris Ripley has been the President and CEO of Sinclair Broadcast Group since January 2017 after working as their chief financial officer from April 2014 to January 2017.
+Ripley is also an investor director of Hibu.

-Before joining Sinclair, he was a managing director at UBS Investment Bank’s Global Media Group and served as head of their Los Angeles office.
+Before joining Sinclair, Ripley was a managing director at UBS Investment Bank’s global media group and head of their Los Angeles office.
 At UBS, Ripley advised, managed, and structured various financings along with acquisition and merger transactions in the entertainment and broadcast sectors.
-Before that position, he served as a principal in Prime Ventures as well as being an analyst in the investment banking division at Donaldson, Lufkin & Jenrette.
+Before that position, he was a principal in Prime Ventures and an analyst in the investment banking division at Donaldson, Lufkin & Jenrette.

-Ripley is a graduate of the University of Western Ontario.